alex-bagnoud/Linking-16S-to-amoA-taxonomy/README.md

 ### Concatenating outputs from the 3 datasets

-Putting together all 16S from the 3 datasets:
+Putting together all 16S sequences from the 3 datasets:
 ```sh
 mkdir 4-concatenated_runs/
 cd 4-concatenated_runs/